 While some Work Track 5 conversations focused on high-level principles, processes, and other issues related to treatment of geographic names in general, the Work Track also discussed treatment of specific types of strings included in the Applicant Guidebook and additional types of strings not included in the AGB.

-5.1 Two-Letter Strings
+5.1 Two-Letter ASCII Strings

 The 2012 Applicant Guidebook specified that two-character ASCII strings were not permitted to be delegated, which was consistent with recommendations of the Reserved Names Working Group referenced in the 2007 Policy.
 This included combinations of two letters, combinations of two numbers, and combinations of a letter and a number.
-The Work Track noted that Work Track 3 of the New gTLD Subsequent Procedures PDP Working Group is considering single letter and single digit combinations and therefore focused on letter-letter combinations (for example .yz).
+The Work Track noted that Work Track 3 of the New gTLD Subsequent Procedures PDP Working Group is considering single letter and single digit combinations, and generally agreed that two-character codes containing numbers are not geographic names, and therefore focused on letter-letter combinations (for example .yz).
+One Work Track member noted that if letter digit combinations are available in subsequent procedures, there may be a risk of confusion between certain letter-digit combinations and confusingly similar letter-letter combinations (for example .I0 and .IO).
+It was noted that in the 2012 round, string similarity processes took into account all existing TLDs, including ccTLDs.
+If future processes work in the same manner, risk of similarity will be addressed through these processes.

-Some Work Track members provided input that there is a longstanding association between two-character letter-letter combinations and ccTLDs, which is rooted in early Internet Engineering Task Force (IETF) Requests for Comments (RFCs).
-From one perspective, the current AGB rules restricting two-character letter-letter combinations as gTLDs has helped to make a clear distinction between the ccTLD space and the gTLD space.
-Work Track members further commented that reliance on ISO 3166-1 as a basis for two-letter country codes has historically worked well and offers a predictable system to use as a point of reference.
+Some Work Track members provided input that there is a longstanding association between two-character ASCII letter-letter combinations and ccTLDs, which is rooted in early Internet Engineering Task Force (IETF) Requests for Comments (RFCs).
+From one perspective, the current AGB rules restricting two-character ASCII letter-letter combinations as gTLDs has helped to make a clear distinction between the ccTLD space and the gTLD space.
+Work Track members further commented that reliance on the ISO 3166 Part1 list of alpha-2 codes as a basis for two-letter country codes has historically worked well and offers a predictable system to use as a point of reference.

 Work Track members identified additional benefits to leaving two-character letter-letter combinations unavailable as gTLDs:

-Two-letter combinations are available in case new two-letter codes are added to the the ISO 3166-1 list and new countries established that want a ccTLD.
+Two-letter combinations are available in case new entries are added to the the ISO 3166 Part1 list of alpha-2 codes and new countries established that want a ccTLD.
 Work Track members noted that according to RFC 1591, the IANA is not in the business of what is and what is not a country.

 End users can see a clear distinction between ccTLDs and gTLDs, which may help to avoid confusion between the two.